Transform cities with sustainable mobility innovations

 Strategic Planning

-Strategic planning responsibilities fundamentally involve shaping the company's basic business strategy, developing strategic plans and evaluating company performance as well as conducting research and data analysis to help make business decisions.
-With a Master's degree in Digitalization and Automation, you can specialise in the areas of manufacturing.
+Strategic planning responsibilities fundamentally involve shaping a company's basic business strategy, developing strategic plans and evaluating company performance, and conducting research and data analysis to help make business decisions.
+With a Master's degree in digitalisation and automation, you can specialise in the areas of manufacturing.
 You plan machines, materials, personnel and deadlines in such a way that all orders can be processed smoothly.

 Job Guarantee